New $100,000 H-1B Fee Could Devastate Startups and U.S. Workforce

 Ashley also emphasized the long-term consequences this policy could have on the U.S. economy:

-“Our workforce will be negatively impacted by this gargantuan fee increase in the H1B process.”
+“Our workforce will be negatively impacted by this gargantuan fee increase in the H-1B process.”

 As this policy unfolds, it will be important for businesses, workers, and advocates to speak up about the impact.
 Immigration remains a cornerstone of the American economy, and policies like this could drastically reshape how companies compete for talent in a global market.